 - Select the Save Page As… option from the list.

-- Choose the desired location on your machine, either Downloads or Desktop wherever you want to save.
+- Choose the desired location on your machine, either Downloads or Desktop, wherever you want to save.

-Now when you disconnect your internet and open the webpage, it will automatically load without any network connection.
+When you disconnect your internet and open the webpage, it will automatically load without any network connection.
 All the supported files and folders will be organized at the desired location within our system.

-If you've any thoughts on How to Download Pages for Offline Access in Edge Computer?, then feel free to drop in below comment box.
-Also, please subscribe to our BrowserHow YouTube channel for amazing videos tips.
-Cheers!
+Lastly, if you've any thoughts or feedback on How to Download Pages for Offline Access in Edge Computer, then feel free to drop in below comment box.
+You can also report the outdated information.